Want to make a profit on Amazon, eBay, Walmart, Jet, or any other online marketplace? Then you’re going to need the right e-commerce tools.

 Search engine optimization still is and will likely continue to be an essential component of online marketing.
 It’s also a key ingredient to e-commerce success, particularly in light of the rise of multichannel e-commerce and the lengthening of customers’ paths to purchase: you should be aiming to rank at the top of search throughout the shopping journey.
 Moz is here to help.
 In addition to the company’s SEO products, the Moz blog features a wealth of information about boosting online sales performance.

 What kind of messaging resonates with your customers?
 Do certain steps in your sales process get in the way of conversions?
 Find out these answers and more with Optimizely, which gives you the tools to completely personalize each shopper’s experience.

 Social media management is much more complex than it once was, thanks to the proliferation of social networks and the increased scrutiny brands and platforms face from consumers and regulators.
 Hootsuite simplifies publishing and community engagement across social media platforms, so you can focus on driving traffic to your store rather than keeping up with a chaotic deluge of tweets, posts, photos, videos, and messages on multiple apps and sites.
 Check out their guide for using social media to engage with qualified e-commerce sales leads.

 Finally, for all your inbound marketing needs, there’s HubSpot.
-From email campaigns to landing pages to blogging, HubSpot’s CRM software and suites of marketing and sales tools do it all, with extensive e-commerce platform integration and plenty of features available for free.
-HubSpot is also known for detailed educational content, and their e-commerce guides and training sessions are no exception.
+From email campaigns to landing pages and blogging, HubSpot’s CRM software and suites of marketing and online sales tools do it all, with extensive e-commerce platform integration and free features.
+HubSpot is also known for detailed educational content, and its e-commerce guides and training sessions are no exception.